 It was one of the bright, breezy and totally invigorating mornings that the photographer in me enjoys so much.
 The sun came and went, and shadows passed quickly over the landscape.
 From such a prominent position it was possible to see the beginnings of showers as they blew in across the hills.
 The faintest hint of another rainbow appeared and moved steadily towards me, slowly intensifying.
 For a couple of minutes its “end” dipped down into the valley below me.
 I was able to make some images as it did so.
-The shower passed over and I had a quick look at the images before clicking the camera screen shut.
+The shower passed over and I had a quick look at the images before snapping the camera screen shut.
 A broad smile appeared on my face.
 It was definitely “job done”.

 NB : In the picture, Moel Siabod is the prominent peak to the left, with, going right, the Glyderau, Tryfan and the Carneddau; the latter two with their summits in cloud.